HackYourFuture/Assignments/test-runner/README.md

 `<module>/Week𝑛/homework` | Example: `1-JavaScript/Week3/homework`<br><br>The JavaScript file representing the exercise must named `<exercise-name>.js` and placed in this folder.
 However, if the exercise consists of multiple files (e.g. a browser-based exercise) then these files must be placed in a _folder_ named `<exercise-name>`.<br><br>There can be multiple exercises per _Week𝑛_ folder.
 `<module>/Week𝑛/unit-tests` | This folder contains the unit test JavaScript files.
 The JavaScript file containing the unit test(s) for ab exercise must named `<exercise-name>.test.js`.
 `<module>/Week𝑛/test-reports` | This folder will hold the test reports.
-`<module>/Week𝑛/.homework` | This folder (notice the leading dot in the name) is only used during development and maintenance of this repo.
+`<module>/Week𝑛/@homework` | This folder (notice the leading dot in the name) is only used during development and maintenance of this repo.
 Working solutions to exercises can be placed in this folder for testing the "happy" path of the unit tests.
-A `.homework` folder is used in place of a regular `homework` folder when a unit test is run with the command: `npm run testx`.
+A `@homework` folder is used in place of a regular `homework` folder when a unit test is run with the command: `npm run testx`.

 ## Linting